Working with scikit-image

 Once we have the image in the program, we first call

-set of axis independent from our previous calls.
-Next we call
+figure with a set of axes independent from our previous calls.
+Next we

 in order to display the image.